Saturday, February 10, 2018

 3:00 pm - 4:00 pm

-This concert features works for woodwinds, strings and piano by Samuel Barber, Paul Valjean, Ellen Taffe Zwilich, Ian Clarke, Camille Saint-Saëns, and Albert Franz Doppler.
+This concert, presented in partnership with the Santa Barbara Public Library, features works for woodwinds, strings and piano by Samuel Barber, Paul Valjean, Ellen Taaffe Zwilich, Ian Clarke, Camille Saint-Saëns, and Albert Franz Doppler.

 Sonos5winds, a woodwind quintet composed of Andrea DiMaggio, flute, Joanne Kim, clarinet, Trey Farrell, oboe, Andy Radford, bassoon, and John Mason, horn, will perform Samuel Barber’s Summer Music, Op.
 31 (1956) and Paul Valjean’s Dance Suite for Woodwind Quintet (1955).
 Summer Music was commissioned by the Chamber Music Society of Detroit for the principals of the Detroit Symphony Orchestra, who gave its premiere in 1956.
 In writing a work intended to evoke relaxed summer days, Barber (1910-1981) structured it as a single movement with sections contrasting in mood, character, and tempo.
 The Dance Suite was written when Paul Valjean (1935-1992) was a student at the Eastman School of Music, studying bassoon with K. David Van Hoesen.
 He went on to a career as a dancer and choreographer.
 This composition—possibly his only work— became and has remained very popular with woodwind players.